silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/19_GraphQL/03_working_with_generic_types/index.md

 ---
 title: Working with generic types
-summary: Break away from the magic of DataObject model and build types and queries from scratch.
+summary: Break away from the magic of DataObject models and build types and queries from scratch.
 ---

 In this section of the documentation, we cover the fundamentals that are behind a lot of the magic that goes